 It feels…trivial? to discuss a reality television show in the current moment.
 It feels, I don’t know, disrespectful to the trans youth being forced to go through a puberty they shouldn’t experience and to the thousands of trans children who respond to being forced by taking their own lives.
 It feels wrong to talk about how far we’ve come in the context of a television show when each year breaks records for trans murders and murders that disproportionately impact Black trans women.

 My people are dying.
 My people are being killed.

 That edit is a big part of what makes episode 7 feel so extraordinary.
-When Jasmine, in Untucked (Drag Race after-show, filmed concurrently) begins breaking down over her gender journey, it is the first time, we’ve been told that she’s even exploring gender or identity.
-Nothing in Jasmine’s storyline to this point had anything to do with either gender or even “self-doubt” (a common edit the show throws at trans contestants – see Season 4’s Jiggly Caliente.)
-This is important because it shows why Jasmine’s coming out hit so many people so strongly, myself included: here was a character we already knew revealing new detail about herself, rather than it is the essence of her character.
+When Jasmine, in Untucked (Drag Race after-show, filmed concurrently), begins breaking down over her gender journey, it is the first time we’ve been told that she’s even exploring gender or identity.
+To this point, nothing in Jasmine’s storyline had anything to do with gender or even “self-doubt” (a common edit the show throws at trans contestants – see Season 4’s Jiggly Caliente.)
+This is important because it shows why Jasmine’s coming out hit so many people so strongly, myself included: here was a character we already knew, revealing new detail about herself rather than it is the essence of her character.
 Put another way, Jasmine Kennedie is a fierce drag queen and trans, but her gender journey doesn’t define her as either a performer or a contestant on the show.
-It felt like we were seeing a trans character in mainstream TV whose trans identity wasn’t their whole persona.
+It felt like we saw a trans character in mainstream TV whose trans identity wasn’t their whole persona.